timschwartz/clairvoyance/README.md

 { "method": "authenticate", "shared-key": "shared secret" }
 ```

-The server will ignore anything sent by the server before authentication occurs.
+The server will ignore anything sent by the client before authentication occurs.